Sensory Deprivation

 The scientific origin of the term

-Unlike most kink vocabulary, "sensory deprivation" was not coined within the community: it was lifted, fully formed, from mid-twentieth-century experimental psychology.
+Unlike most kink vocabulary, "sensory deprivation" was not coined within the community.
+It was lifted, already formed, from mid-twentieth-century psychology.

-- Early 1950s: At McGill University, psychologist Donald O. Hebb and his colleagues isolated paid volunteers from sight, sound, and touch (translucent goggles, sound-damped cubicles, cardboard cuffs over the hands) to study perceptual restriction, partly funded by a Canadian Defence Research Board grant amid Cold War interest in interrogation and "brainwashing."
+- Early 1950s: At McGill University, the psychologist Donald O. Hebb ran a program that isolated paid volunteers from patterned sight, sound and touch, using translucent goggles, sound-damped cubicles and cardboard cuffs over the hands.
+The work was funded by a Canadian Defence Research Board grant amid Cold War anxiety about interrogation and "brainwashing."
+Volunteers were paid about twenty dollars a day, and most could not last long before restlessness and distorted perception set in.

-- 1954: Hebb's students W. H. Bexton, Woodburn Heron & T. H. Scott published Effects of decreased variation in the sensory environment in the Canadian Journal of Psychology, documenting deteriorating cognition, restlessness, and vivid hallucinations in isolated subjects, the landmark study that established "sensory deprivation" as a scientific concept.
+- 1954: Hebb's students W. H. Bexton, Woodburn Heron and T. H. Scott published Effects of decreased variation in the sensory environment in the Canadian Journal of Psychology, documenting restlessness, impaired thinking and vivid hallucinations in isolated subjects.
+This is the study that fixed "sensory deprivation" as a scientific concept.

-- 1954: Independently, the neuroscientist John C. Lilly built the first isolation (flotation) tank at the U.S. National Institute of Mental Health, suspending subjects in warm dark water to remove stimulation; his later Epsom-salt designs seeded the modern recreational "floating" and Restricted Environmental Stimulation Therapy (REST) movement.
+- 1954: Independently, the neuroscientist John C. Lilly built the first isolation (flotation) tank at the U.S. National Institute of Mental Health, suspending subjects in warm, dark, silent water to strip away stimulation.
+His later Epsom-salt designs seeded the recreational "floating" movement and Restricted Environmental Stimulation Therapy (REST), a rebranding that stressed the calm rather than the deprivation.

 From laboratory to bedroom

-The blindfold as an instrument of trust and heightened sensation is, of course, far older, appearing across ritual, theatre, and folk practice long before any modern kink vocabulary formed.
-Contemporary adult use folds the borrowed experimental term together with this long-standing erotic appeal of restricted sight and sound.
-In modern sexology and lay guides it is treated as part of the broad BDSM and sensation-play family rather than as a stand-alone clinical category, and it does not appear as a disorder in the DSM-5-TR or ICD-11.
+The blindfold as an instrument of trust and heightened feeling is far older than any of this, appearing across ritual, theatre and folk practice long before a modern kink vocabulary existed.
+Contemporary adult use fuses that old erotic appeal of restricted sight with the borrowed clinical term.
+In present-day sexology and lay guides the practice is treated as part of the sensation play and BDSM repertoire, not as a stand-alone disorder, and it appears in neither the DSM-5-TR nor the ICD-11.

 In practice